Optimal Utilization Strategy of the LiFePO$_4$ Battery Storage: Numerical Study

 \begin{enumerate} \item The optimal capacity of the LiFePO$_4$ battery is driven by the operating requirements, e.g., considerable capacity headroom becomes economically feasible for the case of two peaks per day. \item Given the gradient near the optimal solutions in Fig. \ref{fig:Obj}, it is safer to overestimate the capacity and underestimate operational lifetime than the opposite. \item The operation strategy should be altered over the whole battery lifetime to ensure optimal utilization of the LiFePO$_4$ battery. \end{enumerate}

-As it was already mentioned in the previous subsection, the minimum power and energy capacities to perform peak-shaving are $7$ MW and $17.2$ MWh, respectively.
-Even though, the optimal solutions match the minimum power capacity requirement, there exist significant headroom in terms of energy capacity.
+As mentioned in the previous subsection, the minimum power and energy capacities to perform peak-shaving are $7$ MW and $17.2$ MWh, respectively.
+Even though the optimal solutions match the minimum power capacity requirement, there exists significant headroom in terms of energy capacity.
 For instance, the optimal battery energy capacities for one and two peak demand scenarios (Table \ref{Table:results}) correspond to $25.4$ MWh and $30.5$ MWh, which are 47.7\% and 77.3\% higher than the actual energy required to cover the highest peak, i.e., headroom.
-Even though, the large part of these (33.3\%) corresponds to capacity fade compensation and around 2.5\% can be attributed to compensate for discharge losses, the remaining capacity margin is related to the operation strategy.
-Particularly, for the one peak demand scenario, this accounts for the remaining 11.9\% of energy capacity margin, while for the two peak demand scenario, where battery is used more extensively, this accounts for the remaining 41.5\% of headroom to achieve optimal utilization of the LiFePO$_4$ battery storage.
-In contrast to the above solutions, a naive strategy would be to choose the battery capacity accounting only for the minimum required energy capacity, EoL criterion and discharge efficiency, e.g., $17.2$ MWh $/0.75/0.98 = 23.4$ MWh.
+Even though the large part of these (33.3\%) corresponds to capacity fade compensation and around 2.5\% can be attributed to compensate for discharge losses, the remaining capacity margin is related to the operation strategy.
+Particularly, for the one peak demand scenario, this accounts for the remaining 11.9\% of energy capacity margin, while for the two peak demand scenario, where the battery is used more extensively, this accounts for the remaining 41.5\% of headroom to achieve optimal utilization of the LiFePO$_4$ battery storage.
+A similar effect is observed in the results of \cite{berrueta2018combined}, where the authors provide qualitative analysis of the reasons behind the excessive headroom capacity obtained from optimization.
+Particularly, the authors refer to the lower discharge current and smaller SoC range, which reduce the battery aging.

+In contrast to the above solutions, a naive strategy would be to choose the battery capacity accounting only for the minimum required energy capacity, EoL criterion, and discharge efficiency, e.g., $17.2$ MWh $/0.75/0.98 = 23.4$ MWh.
 Even though the derived battery capacity would require less capital investments, compared to the obtained solutions, the resulting per diem investment and operating costs would be higher due to shorter operational lifetime (11 and 8 years for one peak and two peaks demand scenarios, respectively).